Blah, Blah, Blah. Is this what people hear when you give your 30-second elevator pitch that explains why your firm is different?

 Getting back to my web project.
 It came down to two firms who differentiated themselves by not talking about themselves, but instead talking about the client’s issues and how they might be able to help.
 They interacted by acting human.
 The firm that eventually won the business was because the client felt at ease with them and liked the way they thought about how to solve the problem.

-Ironically all four of these firm had the technical competency to do the job, but for some it got lost in the translation.
+Ironically all four of these firms had the technical competency to do the job, but for some it got lost in the translation.